rareddy2/Coronaviruses-analysis/README.md

 In the Coronaviruses-analysis directory, run the following command: "python -m http.server".
 The visualization should be running on port 8000, and can be seen by going to "http://localhost:8000/Visualization/".

 # Running the Analysis
 All of the analysis is in a Jupyter notebook called "Analysis.ipynb".
+If you're unable to open the notebook on github, copy and paste the link onto [this](https://nbviewer.jupyter.org/) website